 Keep the same suppliers that you use at your original business location.
 Using the same vendors helps to keep things consistent across all locations.

 Before buying items, make sure you measure the new space.
 You want to be sure equipment and furniture will fit in the space, and that regular inventory management will be possible.
 Also, check that you’re meeting the proper codes and requirements.
-For example, if the space only permits a 60-person occupancy, don’t set your restaurant up to seat 100 people.
+For example, if space only permits a 60-person occupancy, don’t set your restaurant up to seat 100 people.